Real Estate - Top 5 Benefits

 The income of a property is mostly made of the rents paid by the tenants, expenses are made of the cost of operating the property, including debt.
-Typically, a stabilized asset will generate a positive cash flow (income minus expenses) that will be distributed to the investors.
+A well chosen, managed and stabilized asset will generate a positive cash flow (income minus expenses) that will be distributed to the investors.

 Through the ownership of a property, rental income from the property pays the debt service (loan), including the principal.
-Upon sale of the property principal reductions will be returned to investors.
+Upon sale of the property, the principal reductions will be returned to investors.